-Description: This lighthouse, which dates from 1903, was originally located on Digby Pier in Nova Scotia.
 After the Digby ferry terminal was relocated in 1971, the pier fell into disrepair.
-Digby Pier Lighthouse was decommissioned when the pier was deemed unsafe, and sometime in the 1970s, the tower was moved to the Saint John Coast Guard base, which had responsibility for all lighthouses in the Bay of Fundy.
+Digby Pier Lighthouse was decommissioned when the pier was deemed unsafe, and sometime in the 1970s, the tower was moved to the Saint John Coast Guard Base, which had responsibility for all lighthouses on the Bay of Fundy.
 In 1983, the tower was moved approximately one hundred feet and given to the city of Saint John to be part of the newly renovated Market Slip area.
-The first light on Digby Pier was established in 1887.

-Digby Pier Lighthouse was maintained sporadically during its stay in Saint John, but it was given a major facelift in July, 2010.
-The tower, which houses an inactive drum dioptric lens, saw several uses over the years, mostly as an information or ticket-selling kiosk.
+Digby Pier Lighthouse was maintained sporadically during its stay in Saint John, but it was given a major facelift in July 2010.
+The tower, which housed an inactive drum dioptric lens, saw several uses over the years, mostly as an information or ticket-selling kiosk.
 During the tower’s final years in Saint John, it was surrounded by flags of all thirteen Canadian provinces and territories.

 In 2012, with plans in place for the development of his town’s harbour, Digby Mayor Ben Cleveland decided it was high time Saint John gave the lighthouse back.
 "It’s known as the Digby lighthouse in Saint John, so why not put it back in Digby?", said Cleveland.
 The new breakwater planned for Digby needed a light to mark it, and Cleveland thought it was appropriate that the old Digby Pier Lighthouse serve that purpose.

 On October 19, 2012, Mayor Ben Cleveland led a delegation of thirty Digby residents across the bay on the 8 a.m.
 Princess of Acadia ferry to retrieve their lighthouse.
 The delegation brought along 230 pounds of scallops, worth about $2,500, which, along with hot dogs and a bottle of pop, were served to those who showed up for the send-off party.
-The public was allowed into the lighthouse for one final time in Saint John, and then the lantern room was removed and the five-ton lighthouse was lifted off its foundation and placed atop a flatbed trailer in preparation for its trip across the bay aboard the ferry.
+The public was allowed into the lighthouse for one final time in Saint John, and then the lantern room was removed and the five-ton lighthouse was lifted off its foundation and placed atop a flatbed trailer in preparation for its ferry ride across the bay.

 The lighthouse spent its first night back in Digby in the ferry terminal parking lot, and on the morning of October 20, it was relocated to the town’s public works compound on Sydney Street.
-The lens from the lighthouse will be stored at the Admiral Digby Museum.
+The lens from the lighthouse was stored temporarily at the Admiral Digby Museum.

-Work on a new breakwater north of Digby Wharf was to begin in January 2013, and the plan was originally to place the renovated Digby Pier Lighthouse on the breakwater when it was completed.
+Work on a new breakwater north of Digby Wharf was to begin in January 2013, and the plan was originally to place the renovated Digby Pier Lighthouse on the breakwater when it was completed, but a site along the Digby waterfront was selected instead.
 On June 21, 2016, cranes lifted the lighthouse from its temporary home in the public works compound onto a flatbed trailer for its journey to the waterfront.
 The lighthouse was placed atop a prepared cement foundation at Admiral Walk, across from the post office.
 During the next few weeks, the lantern room was returned to the lighthouse, and the structure was shingled and painted in time for a re-dedication party on July 23.